splunk/splunk-platform-automator/README.md

 # Authors

-Splunkenizer was created by [Marco Stadler](https://github.com/splunkenizer) - a passionate Splunker.
+Splunkenizer is created by [Marco Stadler](https://github.com/splunkenizer) - a passionate Splunker.

 # License